9NINE21/Finetuning-using-NarDia-For-Hindi-Voice-Cloning/README.md

 | Model         | Type        | Results       | Notes                                 |
 |---------------|-------------|---------------|-------------------------------------- |
 | Nari-DIA      | Finetuned   | ❓ Unknown     | Checkpoint corrupted during transfer |

--Gradio url not Supported by the Kaggle So checkpoint transfer to the Colab Corrupted not working properly
+Gradio url not Supported by the Kaggle So checkpoint transfer to the Colab Corrupted not working properly

 ### 2. Coqui XTTS